Worldwide Measles Spotlight: April 15, 2019

 112,163 measles cases reported by 170 countries during 2019

-According to various news reports, governments, and the World Health Organization (WHO), measles epidemics continue to be reported during 2019.
+According to various news agencies, world governments, and the World Health Organization (WHO), measles epidemics continue to be reported during 2019.

-These preliminary global data shows that reported measles cases increased by 300 percent in the first quarter of 2019, compared to 28,124 measles cases from 163 countries during 2018.
+This preliminary global reported data shows measles cases increased by 300 percent in the first quarter of 2019, compared with 28,124 measles cases from 163 countries during 2018.

 The leading countries reporting measles epidemics as of April 15, 2019, are as follows: